MD: Absences & Leaves

 Students must recognize that clinical teaching, learning and evaluation are dependent on the student's presence and participation in every aspect of the clinical rotation.
 While students will not be graded down only because of an excused absence, time spent away from the rotation may decrease learning and impede effective evaluation.

-If a student is ill or has a personal emergency, they are responsible for notifying the clinical course director's office and the supervising clinician of their clinical team as soon as possible.
-If the absence extends beyond two consecutive days, the student is responsible for notifying the Office of Student Affairs.
+If a student is ill or has a personal emergency, they are responsible for completing an absence notification form as soon as possible.
+If the absence extends beyond two consecutive days, the Director of Medical Student Education and the Office of Student Affairs will be notified.

 For all students on clinical rotations, the Clinical Curriculum Committee has agreed upon the following limitations on the maximum number of days of absences (both planned and unplanned) from clinical rotations.